 Recommended wildlife encounters in British Columbia

-British Columbia, Canada not only offers breathtaking wilderness regions, but it’s home to abundant wildlife.
+British Columbia, Canada not only offers breath-taking wilderness regions, but it’s home to abundant wildlife.
 Just some of the magnificent creatures you may be able to glimpse include grizzly and black bears, mountain goats, moose, bighorn sheep, cougars, deer, wolves, marmots, countless bird species and an array of marine life, including sea lions, dolphins and whales.

-Whale watching on Vancouver Island
+Whale watching from Vancouver Island

-Grizzly and Spirit Bears in the Great Bear Rainforest, Vancouver Island
+Spirit Bears in the Great Bear Rainforest

 While Whistler may best be known as a winter ski resort, viewing the area’s black bears is one top draws between mid-March and October.
 There are several ways to view them safely, including from above via the gondola on Blackcomb or Whistler mountains.
 Of course, it also provides an awe-inspiring bird’s-eye perspective of the dramatic mountain scenery too.
 Sightings are reported every day during this period, with mother bears and the cubs gorging on the berry bushes, frequently near the ski-out area from the Creekside gondola.

 Another option is to join a tour with local nature guides on a Land Rover off-road scenic excursion.
 Starting in late April, black bears emerge from hibernation and begin to feed on the new spring growth.
 And whilst you’re looking out for bears you can enjoy the panoramic views of the Coastal Mountain Range including waterfalls, glacier lakes alpine, old growth forest and wetlands.
 As well as black bears you might also see moose, deer, mountain lions, bobcats and coyote’s in this area.